joshuaHallee/foxhole-item-api/setup/README.md

 This API setup folder contains item [images](./images), but will not host them through the API and never will.
 You will need to provide a solution for yourself for image hosting.

 ## Add .env File
 Example .env file structure with placeholder values.

+`PORT` is your local port you wish to run on.

+`RATE_LIMIT_MINUTE` is multiplied by 60 * 1000.
+Used to set intervals of rate limiting

+`RATE_LIMIT_REQUEST` is number of request allowed in the rate limit minute time.

 Update the mongodb URI with the new database name.

 ```
 PORT=3001
+RATE_LIMIT_MINUTE=15
+RATE_LIMIT_REQUEST=800 (allow 800 requests, in 15 minutes)
 MONGO_URI=mongodb://localhost:27017/foxhole-item-api
 ```